tko22/flask-boilerplate/docs/regular-setup.md

 For installations for Mac, [here](https://github.com/hack4impact-uiuc/wiki/wiki/Mac-Setup) are the steps for that.

-Note: This doesn't have authentication yet.
-Coming soon! <br>
 #### If your developing with Windows, ¯\\_(ツ)_/¯  Check out the <a href='./WSL-setup.md'>Windows setup Doc</a>

 ## Mac